splunk/public-o11y-docs/sp-oncall/spoc-integrations/zendesk-bi-directional-integration.rst

 Customize the service API endpoint URL to use the routing key for the Zendesk integration.
 To do so, replace  ``$routing_key`` with your routing key.
 For example, assuming a routing_key value of "database": ``.....36437/$routing_key` becomes ``.....36437/database``

 You can set up routing keys in Splunk On-Call under :guilabel:`Settings` then :guilabel:`Routing Keys`.
-For more information on routing keys and best practices, see :ref:`routing-keys`
+For more information on routing keys and best practices, see :ref:`spoc-routing-keys`

 Create a target in Zendesk
 ================================